KUAT-TV: History

 The first test pattern went out on February 6, and KUAT launched on March 8, 1959, as the first public television station in Arizona.
-It was an affiliate of National Educational Television (NET), forerunner to PBS, from 1959 through 1970, when PBS replaced NET.
+It was an affiliate of National Educational Television (NET) from 1959 until 1970, when NET was replaced by PBS.
 In addition to university programs, the Tucson Unified School District was part of its operation, with a weekly show summarizing school activities.
 That fall, the first daytime educational broadcasts were made, consisting of university classes.

-In 1964, the university prepared an expansion of the initial anemic facility, which had an effective radiated power of just 944 watts.
+In 1964, the university prepared an expansion of the initial facility, which had an effective radiated power of 944 watts.
 The university applied to move its transmitter to Tumamoc Hill, which would increase coverage from a 21 mi to a 65 mi radius, and new studios were planned in the forthcoming Modern Languages Building.
 The Federal Aviation Administration approved the tower site, but the university decided to relocate its main transmitter to Mount Bigelow, already in use by the three commercial stations in town, after protests from the Air Line Pilots Association over the proximity of the mast to the Tucson International Airport.
-The new studios and transmitter would be color-capable.
+The new studios and transmitter would be capable of broadcasting in color.
 The Arizona Board of Regents approved the plans in April 1967, and color transmission from the new studios and transmitter began on October 1, 1968.
 In preparation, K71BQ, a channel 71 translator, was built at the Tumamoc Hill site to serve neighborhoods in northwest Tucson that are shaded from Mount Bigelow by terrain.
 A day before the color conversion, on September 30, 1968, the University of Arizona returned to radio for the first time since the 1920s after receiving the donation of KFIF (1550 AM), which became KUAT (and is now KUAZ), from John Walton.
-In 1977, construction work began on a satellite dish in a vacant swimming pool south of the Bear Down Gymnasium, allowing the station to receive PBS programming via satellite.
+In 1977, construction work began on a satellite dish in a vacant swimming pool south of the Bear Down Gymnasium, allowing the station to receive PBS programming via satellite when it began use the next year.

 In the 1980s, KUAT upgraded its service to the northwest side.
 As early as 1982, plans existed to replace K71BQ with a higher-power translator on channel 27.
 This became reality as K27AT in December 1985.
 As channel 27 had been designated for noncommercial full-power use, the university filed to build out a full-power facility on channel 27 in 1985; this was completed as KUAS-TV in July 1988.
 In 1994, KUAT-TV launched the UA Channel, a public access channel featuring university content and lectures.